Skip to content Skip to footer

 A policy is an official guideline or directive.
 It establishes binding rules and expectations that all stakeholders are expected to follow.

-- A policy is NOT a recommendation, but a binding directive.
+• A policy is NOT a recommendation, but binding.

-- It was adopted by the Rectorate of the University of Freiburg on September 21, 2022, and updated in January 2026.
+• The policy on the handling of research data at the University of Freiburg was adopted by the University of Freiburg rectorate on September 21, 2022 and updated in January 2026.

 What is the purpose of this policy?